September 26th, 2019

 Distance in miles: 34.2

 I sleep very well and for the first time in a long while, wake up feeling hot.
-It is so warm and also dead silent overnight.
+It’s so warm and also dead silent overnight.
 Not even the crickets are stirring when my alarm goes off.
 Some coyotes start up while I’m eating breakfast…they too have a thing for the sunrise.

 And what a sunrise it is… quintessentially New Mexico.
 Oranges and pinks reflect off the bluffs, pinnacles, and canyon walls.
 It’s delightful.

 Just before I cross a highway, a hiker calls out to me from his cowboy camp.
-It’s Paha, the guy whose footprints I have been following and that the artists told me about.
+It’s Paha, the guy whose footprints I’ve been following and that the artists told me about.
 Except he isn’t Swedish but Czech.
 It’s a hard accent to pin down, I know.
 We chat for a bit and he’s so impressed that I not only know where the Czech Republic is but I’ve been there.

 Between the mesa and the rise to the San Pedros is a wonderful ponderosa forest.
 I walk easily and relaxed through it, enjoying the most lovely of mornings.
 I reach the first couple of water sources and collect from a spring gushing from the ground.
 With all the cows around, this is ideal, but I still filter the water.
-Then I start up the 2,000′ climb to the top of the San Pedro peaks.
+Then I start the 2,000′ climb to the top of the San Pedro peaks.
 The gain is spread over 5 miles so it’s pretty easy.
 There are a couple viewpoints that allow me to glimpse a few peaks to the north but mostly all I can see are trees all day.
 Soon I’m up at 10,600′ again, surrounded by dense forest and large meadows.
 Back in May, my trail friends all had to hike through snow in this section.
 It’s dry and easy going today, albeit slightly chilly once some cumulus clouds start building overhead.

 I make good time and before long, I’m working my way back down to 7000′.
 I know that going over this range is quite a highlight for NOBOs, since it’s one of the first high mountain environments they encounter.
 But going south, I’ve seen enough high mountains and just want more warm desert.